TheDrHax/Twitch-Utils/README.md

 for them to end.
 It starts to record live stream immediately, then downloads VOD and concatenates them into full stream recording.

-Obviously, this script requires channel to have public VODs and streams.
+Obviously, this script requires channel to have public VODs.

 Algorithm:
 1. Check if channel is live and VOD for current stream already exists;
-2. Get VOD ID from Twitch API (uses part of Twitch-Chat-Downloader library);
+2. Get live VOD ID from Twitch API;
 3. Start downloading live stream into file `VOD.end.ts`;
 4. Wait 10 minutes and start downloading VOD into file `VOD.start.ts`;
 5. Wait for both downloads to finish;
 6. Concatenate two parts via `concat` script (see above).

-Bandwidth limiting is implemented by piping output of streamlink through `pv` utility, thus you will need to install this program to use `-b` flag.
+Note: Since Nov 2019 you have to provide your Twitch OAuth token in the command.
+Otherwise the script will not be able to detect the ID of the live VOD and download the beginning of the stream.
+At the moment, you will need to extract OAuth token from Twitch's cookie "auth-token".
+Other options such as providing your own Client-ID and token are not implemented yet.

+This script is just a proof of concept and probably should not be relied upon.

 ### Example